What to expect

 Attending Mass at St. Isabel Catholic Church

 The Covid 19 pandemic has impacted everyone world wide.
 At St. Isabel Parish our primary concern during these unprecedented times is the holiness, health, and safety of all our parishioners and visitors.
 We continue to pray for everyone affected by this health crisis, especially the sick and their care givers.
 As we return to public worship we will need to respect the restrictions and guidelines that the health professionals have provided, as well as our state and Diocesan directives.
 Choices will need to be made on the part of each individual.
-The obligation to attend Mass on Sunday has been lifted into 2021, so please do not feel like you are “required” to attend in person.
+The DISPENSATION to attend Mass on Sunday has been lifted as of May 1, 2021.
 We will continue to stream our Daily and Weekend Masses for our Parish Family and all our Friends around the world.

 Before You Arrive